Banksia Latrobe Secondary College: History

+In 1984, a Deaf Facility was established at Heidelberg High School as a pilot project.
+It commenced in Term Two with Teachers of the Deaf, Interpreters, Notetakers, and 14 Deaf students.
+These students came from various settings throughout the state including Victorian College for the Deaf, Glendonald School for the Deaf and students on Visiting Teacher Services.

 2008 saw Latrobe Secondary College (formerly Macleod Technical School) amalgamate with Banksia Secondary College (formerly Heidelberg High School) to form Banksia Latrobe Secondary College.

-The school was closed and in 2012 the City of Banyule acquired part of the former Banksia LaTrobe Secondary College in Bellfield to allow for high-end residential infill development and also enable revenue to be generated for Council.
+In 2011 the school was closed and in 2012 the City of Banyule acquired part of the former Banksia LaTrobe Secondary College in Bellfield to allow for high-end residential infill development and also enable revenue to be generated for Council.
 The Bellfield Urban Design Guidelines were developed and adopted by Council in February 2019.